JakubHerr/GitFit/docs/documentation.md

 - User can navigate between top-level destinations using a navigation bar
 - TODO user can navigate to the previous destination using a back button
 - User can start a predefined workout by clicking on a plan and selecting a workout day
+- TODO handle back navigation when user is exiting an operation with unsaved progress (workout plan)